guettli/programming-guidelines/README.md

 -   [Rough consensus and running code.](https://en.wikipedia.org/wiki/Rough_consensus)

-### Background tasks should preserving Buffer Cache State
+### Background tasks should preserve Buffer Cache State

 You should know what this article talks about.
-But of course you don't need to recall every detail.
+But of course, you don't need to recall every detail.

 <https://insights.oetiker.ch/linux/fadvise/>

 <https://github.com/Feh/nocache>

-Use case: you use rsync to backup a linux machine.
+Use case: you use rsync to backup a Linux machine.
 The rsync process should not slow down the production environment.

-By default linux thinks "A process just read file 'foo'.
+By default Linux thinks "A process just read file 'foo'.
 Let's keep the content in the buffer cache".
-But rsync runs in background and it does not touch the same file twice.
+But rsync runs in the background and it does not touch the same file twice.

-It makes not sense to store the files which get read by rsync in the buffer cache.
+It makes no sense to store the files which get read by rsync in the buffer cache.
 The buffer cache should be available for the production environment.